ContractsCounsel Logo

 When an individual is planning to create a piece of art like a song, book, or painting, a copyright search can be completed to find out if the intellectual property they are producing is original.
 If a person’s work duplicates an already existing tangible form of expression, it is called infringement, and the offender could be legally liable for any damages the original artist suffers.

 Copyright for art is usually established when the work of art is created.
-If artists want to further ensure that their work is protected, they can register their creation to establish ironclad copyright protection.
+If artists want to further ensure that their work has additional protections, they can register their creation to establish ironclad copyright protection.

 Copyright Registration Explained